 The highest root induction (~ 7 roots/plant) was obtained when the shoots were grown on the medium containing full strength MS with 60 g l-1 sucrose after 6 months of culture (Fig. 3c).
 It was observed that prolonged period of culture inhibited new root induction and some roots turned brown when shoots were grown on the same medium for 12 months.
 The minimum root induction was noted on the medium containing one-fourth strength MS nutrient with 60 g l-1 sucrose (1 root/plant) after 3, 6 and 12 months of culture.
 The shoots grown on this culture medium supported normal growth and development of plantlets.
 In general, one-fourth strength MS medium with high sucrose (60 g l-1) had a retardant effect on growth of B. auricomum plants.

-Randomly selected plantlets from different treatments were transferred to normal MS medium with 30 g l-1 sucrose after 3, 6 or 12 months in order to determine the growth and viability of cultures maintained in same culture vessel over long period without subculture.
+Randomly selected plantlets from different treatments were transferred to normal MS medium with 30 g l-1 sucrose after 3, 6 or 12 months in order to determine the growth and viability of cultures maintained in the same culture vessel over long period without subculture.
 It was noted that all plantlets from different treatments were able to survive on MS basal medium without PGRs.

 Hardening and transplantation of B. auricomum plants